edriso/scandiweb-assignment/README.md

   - **Core/**: This directory holds PHP core models and functions designed for broader usability across projects.
 It serves as a repository for reusable and foundational code.

-  - **Http/**: Within this directory, you'll find controllers, validations, and models specific to this application, handling vital server-side logic.
+  - **Http/**: Within this directory, you'll find controllers and validations specific to the application.
+These components handle the server-side logic related to processing incoming HTTP requests and managing the application's HTTP routes.

+  - **Models/**: Contains models associated with the application.
+These models represent the underlying data structures and business logic of your application, encapsulating the interactions with your database or other data sources.

   - **routes.php**: This file acts as the headquarters for API routes, defining paths along with their corresponding controllers and actions.
 It presents a clear map for handling incoming requests.